– Aparna Chatterjee

 If you are born and bought up in India, you must have a childhood adorned with mythical stories.
 From stories of Lord Krishna’s mischief and bravery to stories of Lord Ram’s virtue, we all grew up with cartoons and comics teaching us cardinal morals.
 If you are one of us, the concept of giants should not be unknown to you.
 We have few characters of this clan in our mythology.
 Kumbhkaran, Ravana, Bakasur, and even Lord Hanuman could shift shape and become so enormous that they could carry a whole mountain.

-But, the Greeks had it a bit differently.
+But the Greeks had it a bit differently.
 It was a clan of great strength and might, born from the union of sky and earth.
 Hesiod, a Greek poet, wrote interesting poems on the children of Gaia and Uranus.
 The land of the Titans, the Olympian Gods, and the Giants flourished in Greek and Nordic mythology.
-The representation changed over time, showing the giants as big, snake-bearing creatures even though they were originally depicted as human-sized figures.
+The representation changed over time, showing the giants as big, snake-bearing creatures even though they were initially depicted as human-sized figures.
 The previous generation of the clan, the Titans, was always portrayed as evil and humongous beings.
 The stories of the clash of the Titans and the Gods were always confused with that of the Giants.
 Unlike many other mythological stories, Greek mythology didn’t always have an easy right vs. the wrong duel.
 We see the Gods planting their seeds on earth, giving rise to demi-gods.
 We see the Titans birthing fertile soil for the forest.
 For our understanding, let’s take these words as titles, not as something divine or evil.

 Over time, we have other poets presenting their take on the giants.
 Masses started knowing this clan through the words of these poets.
 Alcman, Homer, Ovid, and others described them as violent, scary, gigantic creatures, comparing them with the mountains.
 Hence, it was also believed the Giants caused earthquakes and volcanic eruptions.

-Nordic Giants were another compelling character of the old world.
+Nordic Giants was another compelling character of the old world.
 Like the Gods, a Clan with supernatural powers was not always depicted as evil.
-The frost giants and the fire giants showed their powers and purposes at different stages of the Ragnarok.
+The frost giants and the fire giants showed their strengths and purposes at different stages of the Ragnarok.
 While we are more familiar with Odin, Thor, and Loki, thanks to Marvel, the Jutul clan (Nordic Giants) were no less.
 Thanks to Marvel, we might become more familiar with the Jutuls, but the main question remains unanswered.
 Mythological events such as the Nordic Ragnarok, Gigantomachy, and Titanomachy leave us all wondering if all of it was just folklore or if they were events that seemed impossible for humans to comprehend.
 Is there any truth to the existence of the Giants?

 Let’s take a look at history.
 In 2013, a giant skull was found in Ecuador.
 The anatomy revealed that the being stood 7 feet 4 inches high and was deceased approximately 600 years back.
 Five more specimens were found in the same area.
 That might not raise an eyebrow when we have Robert Wadlow, the tallest person recorded till now, standing at 8 feet 3 inches high.
 But we have more.
 In 1871, 200 giant skeletons were unearthed at a Native American burial site.
 Some of these skeletons measured up to 9 feet tall.
-We are familiar with giant footprints discovered all around the globe.
-One such footprint was found in South Africa.
+We are familiar with big footprints discovered all around the globe.
+One such impression was found in South Africa.
 It was 1.2 meters long, giving an estimated height of 24-27 feet of the being, and is said to be around 200 million years old.
 Scientists confirmed no chisel marks around it, but its origin remains a mystery.
-Similarly, we discovered giant 2 feet long footprints in China, giving the staggering height of 13 feet.
+Similarly, we discovered giant 2 feet long footprints in China, giving a staggering height of 13 feet.

 Is the existence of the Giants that surprising?
 We all know it as the fact that the ancestors of many modern-day animals were gigantic.
-We know about the Megalodon, an ancient extinct species that grew up to 60 feet.
-The prehistoric turtles grew as big as a normal size car.
+We know about the Megalodon, an ancient extinct species that grew to 60 feet.
+The prehistoric turtles grew as big as an average size car.
 Even prehistoric spiders were 13 inches long with a leg span of 20 inches.
 Since oxygen was comparatively higher, anything from mushrooms and trees to bugs and beats grew gigantic.
 Then why wouldn’t an early ancestor of Homo Sapiens become a giant?
 Recently only, it was found that three species of humans simultaneously walked on this planet 200 million years ago.
 Although, their interactions remain a mystery.
 But such discovery gives light to a possibility.

 Whether giants existed or not?
 Are these mythological stories started to entertain and control the masses?
 Or were there, in fact, tribes exhibiting strength and stature like that of no ordinary men?